 Ultimately, reducing and preventing tobacco use will improve individual health, increase household spending on food and education, and improve economic productivity.

-The devastating harm to societies and families caused by tobacco-caused death and disease greatly outweighs the overall benefits of philanthropy or sponsorship of social causes.
+The devastating harm to societies and families caused by tobacco-related death and disease greatly outweighs Big Tobacco’s philanthropy or sponsorship of social causes.

 Tobacco consumption negatively impacts those living in poverty: any tobacco industry contributions or programs will not alleviate poverty, environmental, or health issues and will likely make them worse.